 Palm Product Knowledge¶

-A knowledge management system that ensures every product, design, and engineering decision at Palm is grounded in real customer problems and desired outcomes — never internal assumptions.
+A knowledge management system that ensures every product, design, and engineering decision at Palm is grounded in real customer problems and desired outcomes — not internal assumptions.

 Philosophy¶

 The core belief behind this system: deep problem understanding beats solution suggestions.
-When you truly understand how treasury teams work, what they're trying to accomplish, and where they struggle — product decisions become obvious.
+When you truly understand how treasury teams work, what they're trying to accomplish, and where they struggle — possible solutions become more accurate.

-Every insight flows through the Jobs to Be Done framework using the Desired Outcomes formula:
+Every insight flows through the Jobs to Be Done framework, using the Desired Outcomes formula as a guide:

 Example: - Job: "Reconcile bank transactions daily before 3 PM" - Outcome: "Minimize time required to match transactions across systems"